disconnector/devop_day/courseware/courseware.md

 ---

+>No plan survives contact with the enemy . . . or the market -- Larry Page

+---

 #Relevance
 ###Heavy weight methodologies are most successful when:

    - Requirements are stable
    - Technology is well known and mature